 August was a real clusterfuck.
 A close friendship of 12 years ended over a nasty, ill-founded disagreement about money.
 It was clear that things would never be the same between my friend and I, and this really got me down.
 Pamela and I had plans to meet in Germany towards the end of the month, but to clear my head I changed my ticket and hit the road perhaps 10 days earlier than expected.
 Stopovers en route to Germany included Denver and Stockholm (cool cities both), and I mostly succeeded in bottling up my frustrations over the dissolution of that friendship…until arriving in Berlin, where a bout of crappy weather threw me off my guard and brought those hostile feelings to the surface.
 This unchecked anger, coupled with the fact that Pamela and I hadn’t seen each other in three months, really tested our relationship.
 We managed to resolve our differences, and I’ll concede that the occasional love spat can sometimes leave a couple better off in the long run.
 Emphasis on “sometimes.” 🙂

-November came and with it my decision to move forward with my original plans.
+November came and with it came my decision to move forward with my original plans.
 Moments after landing in Mexico City I received a phone call that I did not get the job that seemed so promising.
-Moments after that I received a harassing phone call from the aforementioned ex-friend-turned-douchebag.
+Moments after that I received a harassing phone call from the aforementioned ex-friend.
 I may have overreacted when I told him I ought to punch his mother in the nether regions just for birthing him, but the point was made and what was said cannot be unsaid.
 The apartment – which Pamela helped pick out and which I’d never actually seen before – was perfect, and it seemed I made the right decision after all.
-If you’re wondering, I never did hear back from that art gallery.
+If you’re wondering, I never did hear back from that art gallery about a possible photo show.

 December was a month of exploration, development, and gathering.
 I explored my new surroundings, amazed at how conveniently-located my apartment is to shopping, restaurants, and public transportation.
 I developed a closer relationship with my girlfriend, and together we learned so much more about what makes each other tick and about what pushes each other’s buttons.
 I gathered my thoughts on the strange path that got me here, and about the uncertain one lying before me.
 Likewise, a “gathering” of immediate and extended family ended the year on a happy note.
 I had my health (Naples and Rome notwithstanding).
 I had a photography portfolio bursting with diverse pics.
 I had my family’s emotional support.
 Perhaps best of all, I had my girlfriend’s love and affection.

-That’s all for now.
-My life as an open book.
+And there you have it.
+My life (one year of it, at least) as an open book.
 Tomorrow I’ll share my thoughts on what I hope 2013 will bring.
 Thanks for reading.

 Above photo: Pamela and I enjoying the warm waters of El Salvador’s Costa del Sol.